sbennell/CO2Car/Code/ESP32/README.md

 The **CO₂ Car Race Timer** is an automated race timer system designed for CO₂-powered cars.
 It uses two VL53L0X distance sensors to measure the time taken for each car to cross the finish line.
 The system integrates a relay to trigger the CO₂ firing mechanism and provides race results based on the fastest time.

 The system features a responsive web interface for remote control and monitoring.
 Users can load cars and start races through either physical buttons or the web interface.
 Real-time race status, timing updates, and sensor health are displayed both on the physical device and the web UI.
+Race results are automatically saved and can be viewed in the race history table.

 ## Features